 Press '5' (Number five) to switch to the file-browser view.

-You can use following keys to navigate to where you have audio files stored.
+Use following keys to navigate to where you have audio files stored.

 - ENTER key - To enter in to a directory or play a selected audio track